aeternity/aepp-sdk-js/docs/README.md

 ### Vue@3

 Reactivity in Vue@3 [based on] Proxy class.
 Proxy is [not compatible] with private fields of ES classes.
-AeSdk, Contract and MemoryAccount classes uses private fields, so if you make an instance of these classes reactive then the app may fail with
+AeSdk, Contract and AccountMemory classes uses private fields, so if you make an instance of these classes reactive then the app may fail with

 > TypeError: attempted to get private field on non-instance